Afrin Region: Demographics

-The western, mountainous part of Afrin Region area is overwhelmingly ethnic Kurdish, to the degree that this area has been described as "homogeneously Kurdish".
-The central and eastern parts of Afrin region have a mixed ethnicity are ethnically highly diverse population of area consists of Arab Syrians and Arabized Kurds found throughout the area, as well as a considerable Circassian and Chechen population in the city of Manbij and a considerable Syrian Turkmen and Arabized Turkmen population toward the north of this area.
-A smaller minority are Armenians.
-Toponymy and maps published by the French colonial authorities indicate that a significant percentage of inhabitants of this area who are officially classified as Arabs actually have Kurdish origins.
+The western, mountainous part of the Afrin Region was overwhelmingly ethnic Kurdish, to the degree that the area was described as "homogeneously Kurdish".
+The central and eastern parts of the Afrin Region had a highly diverse ethnic population, consisting of Arab Syrians and Arabized Kurds found throughout the area, as well as considerable Circassian and Chechen populations in the city of Manbij and considerable Syrian Turkmen and Arabized Turkmen populations toward the north of the area.
+A smaller minority consisted of Armenians.
+Toponymy and maps published by the French colonial authorities indicated that a significant percentage of inhabitants of this area who were officially classified as Arabs actually had Kurdish origins.

-Manbij and Tell Rifaat are the largest cities administered by de facto autonomous civil administrations operating under the umbrella of the Autonomous Administration of North and East Syria.
-According to the 2004 Syrian census Manbij had 99,497 inhabitants, and Tell Rifaat had 20,514.
+Manbij and Tell Rifaat were the largest cities administered by de facto autonomous civil administrations operating under the umbrella of the Autonomous Administration of North and East Syria.
+According to the 2004 Syrian census, Manbij had 99,497 inhabitants, and Tell Rifaat had 20,514.